Adityajparmar37/FOODMINE/README.md

 ## 📑 Synopsis

 - A food ordering system with an easy UI for a seamless experience from selection to payment.
 Along side with an admin panel to manage food and user levels.
 Fast service with quick data retrieval.
 - Optimize fast data retrieval for food item listings using `Redis caching` in memory database.
+- Limit API request using `custom Rate Limiter` based on `Token Bucket Rate Limiting Algorithm`.

 ## 📜 Features